avergnaud/CEH-notes/README.md

 # Layer 3

+An internetwork is formed when these layer 2 networks are linked together at layer 3, using routers that pass IP datagrams between networks.

 ![layer 3](./doc/LAYER_3.drawio.png)

 [src](http://www.tcpipguide.com/free/t_NetworkLayerLayer3.htm)

 The third-lowest layer of the OSI Reference Model is the network layer.
 If the data link layer is the one that basically defines the boundaries of what is considered a network, the network layer is the one that defines how internetworks (interconnected networks) function.
 The network layer is the lowest one in the OSI model that is concerned with actually getting data from one computer to another even if it is on a remote network; in contrast, the data link layer only deals with devices that are local to each other.

-While all of layers 2 through 6 in the OSI Reference Model serve to act as “fences” between the layers below them and the layers above them, the network layer is particularly important in this regard.
+While all of layers 2 through 6 in the OSI Reference Model serve to act as "fences" between the layers below them and the layers above them, the network layer is particularly important in this regard.
 It is at this layer that the transition really begins from the more abstract functions of the higher layers—which don't concern themselves as much with data delivery—into the specific tasks required to get data to its destination.
-The transport layer, which is related to the network layer in a number of ways, continues this “abstraction transition” as you go up the OSI protocol stack.
+The transport layer, which is related to the network layer in a number of ways, continues this "abstraction transition" as you go up the OSI protocol stack.
 Network Layer Functions

 Some of the specific jobs normally performed by the network layer include: